Netcracker/qubership-opensearch/docs/public/troubleshooting.md

 ### How to solve

-Make that Opensearch is in `Green` state and works correctly.
+Make sure that Opensearch is in `Green` state and works correctly.

 ### Recommendations